darikoneil/PPVD/README.md

-# PPVD
+### Parametrized Parsing and Validation Decorators

-Parametrized Parsing &amp; Validation Decorators
+A collection parametrized parsing and validation decorators for python metaprogramming